Private, In-Home Tutoring in Columbus, Georgia

 Bi-weekly Progress Reports

 Columbus, Georgia Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Columbus students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Columbus students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Columbus School District is part of the Muscogee School System and adheres to the core curriculum issued by the Muscogee Board of Education.
 Core Curriculum Areas are English/Language Arts, Mathematics, Science, Social Studies.
 The Columbus School Districts Science program is a cutting edge endeavor.
 The schools are using Inquiry based learning and New Generation Science Standards that incorporate Engineering and Technology into the basic natural sciences such as Biology, Physics, Chemistry, and Earth Science.
 The school district is made up of 33,000 students who attend the 64 schools and alternative education centers.

 We currently cover the following Columbus-area school districts: Muscogee County School District.